Poison Hemlock

 • Regularly monitor properties for weed infestations.

-• Ensure all plant parts are bagged or covered to prevent spread during transport to designated disposal sites (e.g., landfill).
+• Ensure invasive plants (particularly flowering heads or root fragments) are bagged or covered to prevent spread during transport to designated disposal sites (e.g., landfill).
+Do NOT compost.

 Control